epfllibrary/zotero-course/README.md

 # Up to speed with Zotero

 ## Description
 These course notes have been created for EPFL Library's training [*Up to speed with Zotero - quick start workshop*](https://www.epfl.ch/campus/library/services/training/training-phd-students-researchers/), in Lausanne, Switzerland.
-Slides for this training are available on HackMD ([https://go.epfl.ch/ztart](https://go.epfl.ch/ztart)).
+Slides for this training are available on [https://go.epfl.ch/ztart2022](https://go.epfl.ch/ztart2022).

 ## Authors